AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    The main RoadRunner class.

-.. method:: RoadRunner.test()

-   this method does some stuff

 .. method:: RoadRunner.__init__(compiler='', tempDir='', supportCodeDir='')

    All three of the RoadRunner options default to the empty string, in this